Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/03 - Adaptability/README.md

 **Skill Description**
 ----------
-The Fellow actively seeks out challenges and proactively identifies areas that need to change for greater efficiency.
+The Fellow actively seeks out challenges and proactively identifies and proposes areas that need to change for greater efficiency.

 **Output**